MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 ---
 # required metadata

-title: Performance recommendations for filters in Microsoft Intune
+title: Performance recommendations for Grouping, Targeting and Fitering in Microsoft Intune
 description: When using filters in Microsoft Intune, use Intune virtual groups that don’t require Azure AD syncing, reuse groups to optimize your targeting, make incremental group changes for efficient processing, and use filters to dynamically include and exclude.
 These recommendations improve performance.
 keywords:
 author: MandiOhlinger